Because only rookies write from scratch, I have pulled together 5 copywriting formulas that will help you write super-persuasive sales copies…

 Amplify the problem so that readers become emotionally involved as they know what that negative experience is like.

-This stage of this killer copywriting formula also resonates as an engaged reader identifies that the business understands their predicament.
+This stage of this killer copywriting formula also resonates as an engaged reader identifies that the business understands its predicament.

-If you’ve made everything right, the reader should be so dedicated to solve that problem that they would travel around the world on bicycle just to solve it…
+If you’ve made everything right, the reader should be so dedicated to solving that problem that they would travel around the world on a bicycle just to solve it…